Submarine Ring of Fire 2006 Explorers

 NOAA Vents Program, Pacific Marine Environmental Laboratory

-Ron Greene has been part of the NOAA Vents chemistry group working out of Newport Oregon. for 14 years.
-He is a Research Technician at OSU and earned his Bachelor Degree in Geological Oceanography from the University of Washington.
+Ron Greene has been part of the NOAA Vents chemistry group working out of Newport, Oregon, for 14 years.
+He is a research technician at Oregon State University and earned his bachelor's degree in geological oceanography from the University of Washington.
 He specializes in the collection and processing of seawater samples for helium along with the data analysis.
 The degree of mantle enrichment of helium isotopes 3He and 4He, found in the seawater samples, is determined using a high vacuum extraction lab and an extremely sensitive mass spectrometer in Newport.
-Ron finds many aspects of the work and travel interesting.
-He also enjoys shipboard life as he used to fish commercially and spent time in the Navy
+Greene used to fish commercially and he spent time in the Navy

 Julie HuberJulie Huber